 'Space left over after planning' (SLOAP) are areas of land that do not have a clear function.
 They tend to be awkward shapes which may be on the periphery of the site.
 They are often 'landscaped' with turf or shrub planting.
-They have no clear sense of ownership and so they may become quickly neglected, are often Fig.29: Two examples of SLOAP in residential development how all land within a site is to be allocated, clearly demarcated into areas of private, communal (management company or housing association), public highway and other public ownership.
+They have no clear sense of ownership and so they may become quickly neglected, are often how all land within a site is to be allocated, clearly demarcated into areas of private, communal (management company or housing association), public highway and other public ownership.